TurtleEngr/gitproj/doc/user-doc/tutorial/create_a_git-proj_repo.md

 # Using the raw/ directory

 Let's put a file in raw/.
 It doesn't have to be a binary file and it can be any size.
-Mainly the raw/ area is just "synced" to the `gitproj.config.remote-raw-origin dir`
+Mainly the raw/ area is just "synced" to the location defined by the config variable: `gitproj.config.remote-raw-origin dir`

     cd tmp/project/hello-world
     echo "New file for raw" >raw/testing-raw